zabbix/zabbix/templates/app/docker/README.md

 ## Setup

-Setup and configure zabbix-agent2 compiled with the Docker monitoring plugin.
+Setup and configure Zabbix agent 2 compiled with the Docker monitoring plugin.
+The user by which the Zabbix agent 2 is running should have access permissions to the Docker socket.

 Test availability: `zabbix_get -s docker-host -k docker.info`